agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

 Different restaurants will have different utilities for the agent, with the only constraint being that the two donut shops have the same utility.
 There will also be a time cost to the agent that encourages it to reach a destination quickly.
 To start off with, we will have low softmax and transition noise.

 Suppose we see a single action by the agent.
 How can we make inferences about the agent's utilities?
 We first display the agent making a single move to the left.
-We then provide a function that does inference based on this single action.

 ~~~
 var params = makeDonutInfer(true, {'donutSouth': 1, 'donutNorth': 1, 'veg': 1,
                                    'noodle': 1, 'timeCost': -0.1}, 100, 0);
 GridWorld.draw(params,
     {labels: params.labels,
-     trajectory: [[[2,1],[1,1]]]});
+     trajectory: [ [[2,1],'l'], [[1,1],'l'] ] });
 ~~~

+Here is a function that does inference over utility functions given an observation.

 ~~~
 // startState is the state where the agent makes its action, observedAction is